 How Can You Help Your Dog to Get Better Sleep?

-Active dogs love to go for walks and spend their energy playing.
+- Walk It Out: Active dogs love to go for walks and spend their energy playing.
 Making sure your dog gets a healthy, playful time during the day will help your dog to get better sleep.
+You must walk your dog at least for 20 minutes in the morning and 20 minutes in the evening.